allegroai/clearml-docs/docs/faq.md

 task = Task.init(project_name, task_name, output_uri="gs://bucket-name/folder")
 ```

-To use Cloud storage with ClearML, configure the storage credentials in your `~/clearml.conf`.
+To use cloud storage with ClearML, configure the storage credentials in your `~/clearml.conf`.
 For detailed information,
 see [ClearML Configuration Reference](configs/clearml_conf.md).

 <a id="pycharm-remote-debug-detect-git"></a>